 Tips

 - Review before approving.
-It’s much cheaper to fix the plan than to fix generated code.
-Edit the milestone description if something looks off.
+It’s much cheaper to fix the plan in the Milestone Spec than to fix generated code.
+Use Knowledge chat to refine if anything looks off.

 - One milestone at a time.
 Complete each milestone before starting the next to keep changes properly integrated.